AdobeDocs/campaign-standard.en/help/channels/using/editing-transactional-message.md

 ### Defining a product listing {#defining-a-product-listing}

 Before being able to use a product listing in a transactional message, you need to define at the event level the list of products and the fields for each product of the list you want to display.
-For more on this, see [Defining data collections](../../administration/using/configuring-transactional-messaging.md#defining-data-collections).
+For more on this, see [Defining data collections](../../channels/using/configuring-transactional-event.md#defining-data-collections).

 1. In the transactional message, click the **[!UICONTROL Content]** block to modify the email content.
 1. Drag and drop a structure component to the workspace.
-For more on this, see [Editing the email structure](../../designing/using/designing-from-scratch.md#defining-the-email-structure).
+For more on this, see [Defining the email structure](../../designing/using/designing-from-scratch.md#defining-the-email-structure).

    For example, select a one-column structure component and add a text component, an image component and a button component.
-For more on this, see [Adding fragments and components](../../designing/using/designing-from-scratch.md#defining-the-email-structure).
+For more on this, see [Using content components](../../designing/using/designing-from-scratch.md#about-content-components).

 1. Select the structure component you just created and click the **[!UICONTROL Enable product listing]** icon from the contextual toolbar.